limbuu/blockchain-mining/src/blockchain/readme.md

 # SSL Cerficate
 To enable inbound traffic through HTTP and HTTPs, tls secret is used along with annotations.

-Create secret from the ssl-certificates
+Create secret from the ssl-certificates.

     kubectl create scecret tls tls-certificate --key <server>.key --cert <certificate>.crt

-Add the secret with the host domain name to ingress-resource.yaml file.
-Also, add the annotation ingress.kubernetes.io/ssl-redirect: “true” to the ingress.yaml.
+Add the secret with the host domain name and the annotation ingress.kubernetes.io/ssl-redirect: “true” to the ingress.yaml.

     kubectl apply -f ingress-resource.yaml